zhumingpassional/RLSolver/README.md

 # Maxcut using machine learning

-We showcase reinforcement learning (RL) with GPUs for the graph maxcut problem.

 - **RL tricks** such as learn to optimize, and curriculum learning.
 - **Massively parallel sampling** on GPU, using thousands of CUDA cores and tensor cores.